Project Gave Birth to New MBA in Smart Industry - First of its Kind in the Netherlands

 The project is a collaboration between ESPS – the manufacturer behind the Robotics Experience Centre and also a member of the WWINN Group – SMEs, Conway, as well as industrial-end users Vernay Europa B.V. and Wouter Witzel Eurovalve.
-Wittenborg University of Applied Sciences was one of the knowledge partners along with the University of Twente.
+WUAS was one of the knowledge partners along with the University of Twente.

 Harry Maatjes, Quality Manager at Wittenborg, said that, besides the MBA, Wittenborg also delivered two papers to be presented later.
 One looks at the effects of introducing robotics on SMEs’ human resource management.
 It was penned by Dr Rauf Abdul, the Head of Wittenborg’s School of Business.